Macrometacorp/docs/docs/graphs/graph-queries/traversal-queries/traversal-examples.md

 ### Filtering Branches Using Vertex Key or Edge Label

-Suppose you want to exclude all vertices connected to **G**.
-There are several ways to do that.
+There are multiple ways to exclude all vertices connected to **G**.

 #### Filter by Vertex Key